 Articles in this section

-- Do affiliated institutions that are legally separate but covered under a single FWA need to join SMART IRB individually?
+- Do affiliated institutions that are legally separate but covered under a single Federal Assurance need to join SMART IRB individually?

 - If one institution provides IRB review for several affiliated but legally separate institutions do all institutions need to join individually?